 Here’s a list of potential things you can send to prospects.

-- Case Studies: How your clients have enjoyed or benefited from your services in the form of written, audio (e.g. podcast) or video form.
+- Case Studies: How your clients have achieved success with your products and services in the form of written, audio (e.g. podcast) or video form.

-- Blogs: New content can be part of your ongoing communication, but a collection of your best content can be sent to nurture your previous clients prove your company to be an expert.
+- Blogs: New content can be part of your ongoing communication, but a collection of your best content can be sent to nurture your leads and prove your company to be an expert.